Rafi993/spreadsheet/README.md

 ## Spread sheet

-Simple spread sheet using react hooks
+Simple spread sheet using react

 ### Why ?

-Why not, I thought building spread sheet in react hooks would be cool!
+Why not, I thought building spread sheet in react would be cool!

 ### To run